Crumb Top Baking

 Until now!

-I pulled a few tricks from some of my almond flour cake recipes and other muffin recipes I have on my site, and gave these almond flour chocolate chip muffins perfectly domed tops!
+I pulled a few tricks from some of my almond flour cake recipes (like this almond flour chocolate cake recipe) and other muffin recipes I have on my site, and gave these almond flour chocolate chip muffins perfectly domed tops!

 There are two main reasons these muffins are perfectly domed, and it's not the addition of more baking powder.
 (I actually tested double the baking powder and the muffins expanded out, not up!)